-If the second form, where no IndexType is given, the index type is an integer subrange starting at zero.
+If READONLY is specified, the contents of the array cannot be changed via the descriptor.
+In the second form (where no IndexType is given) the index type is an integer subrange starting at zero.

 A value for events is an array descriptor (a record-like object containing items similar to those described previously for schedule except that the base is not fixed).
 The next declaration specifies an array descriptor in which the base and the length are variable: